joannazhou225/AIDM7410/README.md

 (URL of members of the House of Commons and various parties from 1918 to 2019:https://commonslibrary.parliament.uk/research-briefings/cbp-7529/)

 ## Analysis
-For the rendered version of our data analysis, you can check our Rpubs homepage.
+For the rendered version of our data analysis, please check our Rpubs homepage.
 https://rpubs.com/miya666/Group_project7410